codebydant/compilingPCL-Linux/README.md

 - VTK: Used in visualization for 3D point cloud, rendering and visualization.

 ## Compiling FLANN
+Use the `master` version of flann from the repo instead of an official released.
 1. Download FLANN source code in `/opt`: [FLANN](https://github.com/flann-lib/flann)
 2. Edit `CMakeLists.txt` on `flann/src/cpp/CMakeLists.txt` and replace line 32 and 86: